 After you’ve handled all of these logistics, you can start working on actually running a business.
 You can secure financing, open a business bank account, and start hiring truckers.

 Hopefully, this guide on how to start a trucking business gave you the confidence you need to make your dream a reality.
-If you need more help, check out the School For StartUps.
+If you are interested in learning more about how to start a hot shot trucking business or how to start a transportation business check out these related posts as well.

 We’ll teach you everything you need to know to get your business off the ground and succeeding.
 Apply today here.